arsy786/spring-boot-microservices-2/README.md

 minikube dashboard
 ```

-<ins>service.yaml
+## 2.1.2 Service

 In Kubernetes service plays the role of service discovery where it exposes our application outside the Kubernetes cluster as well as it act as Load balancer where it decides which pod should handle the request.

-In the root project directory, create a new file named service.yaml (Note : you can give any name) and add the code snippet below.
+In the root project directory, create a new file named service.yaml (Note: you can give any name) and add the code snippet below.

 ``` yaml
 apiVersion: v1 # Kubernetes API version